Coenzyme Q10, Reduced and Total, Plasma

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Primary CoQ10 deficiency, although rare, is characterized by neurological symptoms (seizures, developmental delay, ataxia, etc) and muscle weakness.
-At least 5 different phenotypes have been described:
+At least 5 different phenotypes of primary CoQ10 deficiency have been described:

 -Encephalomyopathy (elevated serum creatine kinase [CK], recurrent myoglobinuria, lactic acidosis)